oasis-tcs/openc2-ap-pf/oc2pf.md

 ~~~
 {
-  "status": 200,
-  "results": {
-    "pf": {
-      "rule_number": 1234
+    "status":200,
+    "results":{
+        "pf":{
+            "rule_number":1234
         }
     }
 }
 ~~~

 ### E.1.5 Deny outbound Network Time Protocol (NTP)
-From a tagged set of webservers in the default virtual network traffic requests from these servers to timekeeping services will be denied.
+From a tagged set of webservers in the default virtual network, traffic requests from these servers to timekeeping services will be denied.

 **Command:**

 ~~~
 {
-  "action": "deny",
-  "target": {
-    "pf": {
-      "advanced_connection": {
-        "src_addr": "webservers",
-        "network": "default",
-        "protocol": "udp",
-        "dst_port": 123
+    "action":"deny",
+    "target":{
+        "pf":{
+            "advanced_connection":{
+                "src_addr":"webservers",
+                "network":"default",
+                "protocol":"udp",
+                "dst_port":123
             }
         }
     },
-  "args": {
-    "pf": {
-      "direction": "egress",
-      "priority": 500
+    "args":{
+        "pf":{
+            "direction":"egress",
+            "priority":500
         }
     },
-  "actuator": {
-    "pf": {
+    "actuator":{
+        "pf":{

         }
     }
 }
 ~~~

 ## E.2 Delete Rule
 Used to remove a firewall rule rather than issue an allow or deny to counteract the effect of an existing rule.
-Implementation of the 'delete pf:rule_number' Command is OPTIONAL.

-In this case the rule number assigned in a previous allow will be removed (refer to the final example in [Appendix E.1](#e1-deny-and-allow).
+In this case the rule number assigned by the actuator in a previous allow will be removed (refer to the example [E.1.4](e14-statefully-permit-ftp-transfers-to-a-particular-destination).

 **Command:**

 ~~~
 {
-  "action": "delete",
-  "target": {
-    "pf:rule_number": 1234
+    "action":"delete",
+    "target":{
+        "pf:rule_number":1234
     },
-  "args": {
-    "response_requested": "complete"
+    "args":{
+        "response_requested":"complete"
     },
-  "actuator": {
-    "pf": {}
+    "actuator":{
+        "pf":{

         }
     }
+}
 ~~~

 ## E.3 Update file
-Implementation of the Update Action is optional.
 Update is intended for the device to process new configuration files.
 The update Action is a compound Action in that all of the steps required for a successful update (such as download the new file, install the file, reboot etc.) are implied.
 File is the only valid Target type for Update.

-Instructs the firewalls to acquire a new configuration file.
+The command below instructs the firewalls to acquire a new configuration file.
 Note that all network based firewalls will install the new update because no particular firewall was identified.
 Host based firewalls will not act on this because network firewalls were identified as the Actuator.

 **Command:**

 ~~~
 {
-  "action": "update",
-  "target": {
-    "file": {
-      "path": "\\\\someshared-drive\\somedirectory\\configurations",
-      "name": "firewallconfiguration.txt"
+    "action":"update",
+    "target":{
+        "file":{
+            "path":"\\\\someshared-drive\\somedirectory\\configurations",
+            "name":"firewallconfiguration.txt"
         }
     },
-  "actuator": {
-    "pf": {
-      "named_group": "network"
+    "actuator":{
+        "pf":{
+            "named_group":"network"
         }
     }
 }
 ~~~

 **Responses:**

-Successful update of the configuration
+Case 1: successful update of the configuration.

 ~~~
 {
-  "status": 200
+    "status":200
 }
 ~~~

-This Actuator does not support the update file Command
+Case 2: this Actuator does not support the update file Command.

 ~~~
 {
-  "status": 501,
+    "status":501,
-  "status_text": "Update-File Not Implemented"
+    "status_text":"Update-File Not Implemented"
 }
 ~~~

-This Actuator could not access the file
+Case 3: this Actuator could not access the file.

 ~~~
 {
-  "status": 500,
+    "status":500,
-  "status_text": "Server error, Cannot access file"
+    "status_text":"Server error.
+Cannot access file"
 }
 ~~~

 ## E.4 Query features
-Implementation of query Openc2 is required.
-The query features Command is intended to enable the Openc2 Producer to determine the capabilities of the Actuator.
-The query features Command can also be used to check the status of the Actuator.
+The 'query features' Command is intended to enable the Openc2 Producer to determine the capabilities of the Actuator.
+The 'query features' Command can also be used to check the status of the Actuator.

 ### E.4.1 No query items set
-This Command uses query features with no query items to verify that the Actuator is functioning.
+This Command uses 'query features' with no query items to verify that the Actuator is functioning.

 **Command:**

 ~~~
 {
-  "action": "query",
-  "target": {
-    "features": []
+    "action":"query",
+    "target":{
+        "features":[

+        ]
     }
 }
 ~~~